 In their 2010 history of type design education at the Leipzig Academy, Julia Blume and Fred Smeijers write that, in the 1950s, “the [Institut für Buchgestaltung] turned into a typography laboratory; a change of direction which could only be realised through the active involvement of Otto Erler, who put his skills as a punchcutter into the service of the Academy from 1957, when he retired from Typoart, until the mid-1960s [when he died].
-With his help, at least one set of templates of a new typeface in one or two sizes cold be realised as prototypes and test printed each year.
+With his help, at least one set of templates of a new typeface in one or two sizes could be realised as prototypes and test printed each year.
 [In 1962] Kapr described the details of Erler’s contribution as follows: ‘He devotes circa 40% of his work capacity to the Chinese student Yu Bing-nan, who is developing a new typeface from the People’s Republic of China.
 About 10% of his capacity goes to the support of students working on new typefaces: the research student Heinz Schumann, Volkmar Brandt, who is preparing his diploma, and Hildegard Korger.
 The remainder of his time is used to assist in the typeface designs of Professor Kapr and the Academy graduate Gert Wunderlich, whose designs had been given awards in the recent competition and are now being prepared for typesetting by the department.’”

 A statement about Erler’s role at the HGB on the next page of One Century of Type and Teaching Typefaces in Leipzig, on the other hand, is not entirely accurate (in my opinion).
 When Blume and Smeijers write that, “in collaboration with Erler, the entire process from the early design stages to the trial cuts became understandable for the students,” I believe that they are correct.
-Nevertheless, the following statement that this “was perhaps the first time ever that the knowledge of new typefaces was taught to such a degree at an Art Academy, since type foundries had previously had previously treated their specialist experience in the field of typeface manufacturing mostly as trade secrets” cannot be true.
+Nevertheless, the following statement that this “was perhaps the first time ever that the knowledge of new typefaces was taught to such a degree at an Art Academy, since type foundries had previously treated their specialist experience in the field of typeface manufacturing mostly as trade secrets” cannot be true.
 At the Leipzig Academy itself, the engraver Georg Schiller had taught from 1905 until 1920; from 1910, he was their professor for Stempelschnitt, Graveur und Prägedruck [punchcutting, engraving, and embossing].
 According to Schiller himself, typographic punchcutting was one of the four areas of his instruction there.
 In London, the punchcutter Edward Prince regularly taught a “continuing education” punchcutting course at the Central School from September 1914 until some point in 1920, when he became too ill to continue (he died in 1923).
 Erler was not teaching typographic punchcutting to HGB students, as Prince had done in London, or Schiller may have done – to a certain extent, at least – in Leipzig.
 Erler’s collaboration with HGB students, graduates, and teachers was surely helpful to their understanding of type design and type production, and while it must have helped them prepare better designs, punchcutting as a professional activity was not taught by Erler at the Academy, but was rather something for apprentice workers to learn.
 Nevertheless, Erler’s engagement at the HGB was quite unique.
-It allowed the typefaces designed there to be realised as actual fonts of printing types, in what was likely was the first time anywhere in a higher-education setting that this had happened.
+It allowed the typefaces designed there to be realised as actual fonts of printing types, in what was likely the first time anywhere in a higher-education setting that this had happened.

 - Lane, John A.: “Twentieth-Century Punchcutters.”
 In: Matrix 11, 1991.
 Pages 7–23